Precious Blood Catholic Church (Los Angeles): History

 The formation of the Precious Blood parish was announced in 1923 by Los Angeles Bishop John J. Cantwell.
 Since the zoning laws in the Occidental lot restricted building in a residential area at the time, a temporary church, built in the Gothic style at a cost of $10,000, was dedicated in May 1924 on Third Street between Coronado and Carondolet Avenues.
 Bishop John J. Cantwell presided at the dedication, and Father Michael O'Halloran became the first pastor.

 After the city zoning laws changed the second and current church building on Occidental was dedicated in November 1926.
 This second church was built 3 years after the first.
 It may have left the parish or Archdiocese in serious debt.
 This debt was added to reinforce the swampy lot with piles of concrete to strengthen the weight of the foundation.
 To lighten the load of the church, it was built with poured concrete which was left hallow when dried.
 Father O'Halloran remained the pastor at Precious Blood for more than 40 years.
 The church became a meeting place for parish meetings.

 In 1951 a new Parish Hall was built as a more appropriate place for parish functions.
 The hall features the main and small hall, kitchen, restrooms and an upstairs room.
 It was at Precious Blood Parish Hall where the St. Vincent Meals on Wheel began.
 A new school building could have also been built for future students to replace the old house.
 At the time the school only housed four grades and the group of nuns on the second floor.
 In the 1980s the parish was led by the highly popular Rev. Fr.
 John J. Fallon.
 His associate was Rev. Fr.
 Dennis Nobleza.
 He was most proud of the school's reputation to California state officials during their visit in 1987.

+In 2004, the archdiocese turned over staffing and administration of the parish to the Missionaries of Jesus, a religious order based in the Philippines.
+As of 2024 it is paired with nearby St. Kevin Catholic Church, sharing clergy and administration.

-The current Pastor Rev. Manuel Gacad was installed by Bishop Edward Clark in 2010.
+The Rev. Manuel Gacad was installed by Bishop Edward Clark in 2010.
 According to 2002 census data, the 24-block area served by the church had 49,681 residents, 61% of whom were Hispanic, 26% Asian/Pacific, 6% White, and 5% Black.

 In 2005, the small, grinning devil located on a stairwell to the church's organ loft was featured in a photographic exhibition depicting Los Angeles's historic religious sanctuaries at the Skirball Cultural Center.